ddmayor/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles : Display current directory contents in a long format 4-listmorefiles : Use the long format to display current directory contents, including hidden files 5-listfilesdigitonly : Files view in long format with user and group IDs displayed numerically and hidden files 6-firstdirectoy :  creates a directory named my_first_directory in the /tmp/ directory
+3-listfiles : Display current directory contents in a long format 4-listmorefiles : Use the long format to display current directory contents, including hidden files 5-listfilesdigitonly : Files view in long format with user and group IDs displayed numerically and hidden files 6-firstdirectory :  creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile : move betty from /tmp/ to /tmp/my_first_directory/